Susan Friedlander Calzone

-Prior to joining Foundation Source, Ms. Snow spent over 10 years with The Pew Charitable Trusts, one of the nation’s top 10 foundations, with assets of $4 billion and annual grant commitments of over $200 million.
-As the Trusts’ Chief Officer of Institutional Planning, she helped to design, evaluate, and remodel key operations of the foundation in support of the Trusts’ model of results-based grantmaking.
-She has expertise in strategic planning, program design, and evaluating multi-million dollar grant investments.
+Prior to joining Foundation Source, Ms. Snow spent over 10 years with The Pew Charitable Trusts, one of the nation’s top 10 foundations.
+As the Trust’s Chief Officer of Institutional Planning, she helped to design, evaluate, and remodel key operations of the foundation in support of the Trusts’ model of results-based grantmaking.
+Subsequently, she worked with senior management at the Bill & Melinda Gates Foundation on the creation of their evaluation department.
+She has expertise in strategic planning, program design, and the evaluation of multimillion-dollar grant investments.

 Ms. Snow has served on advisory committees for several prestigious philanthropic organizations, including the Center for Effective Philanthropy, the John S. and James L. Knight Foundation, the White Oak Cultural Policy Conference, the Center for Arts and Cultural Policy Studies, the Arts Organization Stabilization Initiative, and the W.K.
 Kellogg Foundation.